LucasRocha-Png/ctypes-demo/README.md

 # Ctypes-Demos
-This is a reference library.
-This is useful to understand how to import C++ libraries in Python.
+This project is useful to understand how to import C++ libraries in Python.

 ### Creating an external file